 Shift to Coeducation

-1858The school opened on a 10-acre site but did not initially admit women.
-In 1858, after incorporating the Tallahassee Female Academy, the administration began allowing women to attend.
+1858The school opens on a 10-acre site but does not initially admit women.
+In 1858, after incorporating the Tallahassee Female Academy, the administration begins allowing women to attend.

 -